rohan-uhn/pipeline-suite/README.md

-# Tumor-Only Targeted Sequencing Pipeline (HPC-Optimized)
+# Tumor-Only Targeted Sequencing Pipeline

-This repository contains a customized DNA sequencing analysis pipeline derived from the PuLab pipeline-suite and adapted for **tumor-only targeted sequencing data** executed on a **high-performance computing (HPC)** environment.
+This repository contains a customized DNA sequencing analysis pipeline derived from the PughLab pipeline-suite and adapted for **tumor-only targeted sequencing data** executed on a **high-performance computing (HPC)** environment.

 The pipeline has been extensively modified to support: